Squish for Java BDD Tutorials

 Creating Test Suite

-First, we need to create a Test Suite, which is a container for all Test Cases.
-Start the squishide and select File > New Test Suite.
-Follow the New Test Suite wizard, provide a Test Suite name, choose the Java Toolkit and scripting language of your choice and finally register the addressbook application as AUT.
-See Creating a Test Suite for more details about creating new Test Suites.
+First, we need to create a Test Suite.
+Start the Squish IDE and select File > New Test Suite.
+Follow the New Test Suite wizard, provide a Test Suite name, choose the Java Toolkit, scripting language of your choice, and finally register Address Book application as AUT (if necessary).

 Creating Test Case